rupeshshrestha64/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Rupesh Shrestha**.
-I’m an Computer Engineer and an IT enthusiast.
+I’m a Computer Engineer and an IT enthusiast.
 I'm growing my IT career by learing new cool skills.